 In this comprehensive guide, we’ll cover everything you need to know about making the leap from Friday night lights to Sunday Night Football.

-If you’re short on time, here’s the quick answer: Yes, it is possible to go directly from high school to the NFL, but it is extremely rare.
-Since the NFL implemented rules in 1990 requiring draftees to be at least 3 years removed from high school graduation, only a handful of elite players have successfully made the jump.
+If you’re short on time, here’s the quick answer: No, technically it is not possible to go directly from high school to the NFL.
+Since the NFL implemented rules in 1990 requiring draftees to be at least 3 years removed from high school graduation, no elite players made that jump.

 In the sections below, we’ll take an in-depth look at the history and current rules around going pro straight out of high school.
-We’ll break down the steps and key factors needed to make it happen, including athletic ability, knowledge of the game, physical maturity, and mental toughness.
+We’ll break down the steps and key factors that indicate an athlete could be ready to play in NFL, including athletic ability, knowledge of the game, physical maturity, and mental toughness.

 We’ll spotlight some of the exceptional players who’ve accomplished this feat.
 And we’ll give you tips on how to maximize your chances if the NFL is your ultimate goal.

-A Brief History of High School Players Turning Pro
+A Brief History of High School Players Attempting to Turn Pro

-Over the years, there have been instances of high school football players skipping college and going straight to the NFL.
-This phenomenon has been a topic of discussion and debate in the sports world.
-Let’s take a closer look at the history of high school players turning pro and the implications it has had on the sport.
+Over the years, there have been no instances of high school football players skipping college and going straight to the NFL.
+This subject has been a topic of discussion and debate in the sports world.
+Let’s take a closer look at the history and the implications it has had on the sport.

 The Maurice Clarett Legal Battle